-Jump-starts up to 80 times between charges.
+Works up to 80 times between charges.
 LED flashlight.
-Charge devices via USB or 12-volt connections.
+Charges devices via USB or 12V connections.
 Helpful voltmeter.
 Rugged design.
-Mistake-proof jump cables.
+Mistake-proof cables.

 A traditional jump-starter combines a pair of jumper cables and another car for the times when your vehicle’s battery dies.
 Compared to this old alternative, contemporary jump-starters are small and portable enough to keep out of the way until those unexpected emergencies, meaning they are a smart investment to stay safe and prepared.